Smoked salt is a wonderful seasoning used to add a smokey flavor to various dishes.

-So how to make homemade smoked salt?
+So how to smoke salt?
 Smoking salt is easy.
-You can cold smoke salt in a smoker by using wood chips or hot smoke the salt in an open fire charcoal grill.
+You can cold smoke salt in a smoker by using wood chips or hot smoke the salt in an open-fire charcoal grill.
 It’s easy to prep your smoker for cold smoking and let the flavors come.

 With this smoked salt recipe, you can experiment with different smoky flavors & intensities.
 And, you don’t need to limit yourself to only salt.
 You can also smoke spices like paprika and sea salt with this method.; try experimenting!